tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+
 ```

 Why would anybody want to do such a thing?
-One of several reasons
+Because,

-is that there are no pointers _at all_ in this
+* There are no pointers _at all_ in this representation.
+This means
-representation.
-This means that the garbage collector never needs to
+that the garbage collector never needs to traverse this structure.
-traverse this structure.
-A second reason is that it is a very cache
+* It is a very cache friendly representation.
-friendly representation.
-Yet another reason is that you may be sending
+* You may be sending or receiving this tree over the network, and
-or receiving this tree over the network, and working directly on an
+working directly on an array-of-byte representation saves the cost of
-array-of-byte representation saves the cost of serializing and
+serializing and deserializing data, which is a common bottleneck in
-deserializing data, which is a common bottleneck in distributed
+distributed applications.
+If you have heard
-applications.
-If you have heard of [compact normal forms][cnf], it is
+of [compact normal forms][cnf], it is pretty much the same idea.
+(If
-pretty much the same idea.
-If you want to know more, Ryan Newton, one
+you want to know more, Ryan Newton, one of the coauthors on
-of the coauthors on the [linear-type paper][paper], has also been involved in an
+the [linear-type paper][paper], has also been involved in an
-entire [article on such representations][gibbon].
+entire [article on such representations][gibbon].)

 To program with such a data structure, I need a pattern-matching
 operation: